mwittrien/BetterDiscordAddons/Plugins/README.md

  - [Plugin Repo](https://github.com/mwittrien/BetterDiscordAddons/tree/master/Plugins/PluginRepo) - Allows you to look at all plugins from the plugin repo and download them on the fly.
  - [Quick Mention ](https://github.com/mwittrien/BetterDiscordAddons/tree/master/Plugins/QuickMention) - Adds a mention entry to the message option toolbar.
  - [Read All Notifications Button](https://github.com/mwittrien/BetterDiscordAddons/tree/master/Plugins/ReadAllNotificationsButton) - Adds a little button at the top of your serverlist that enables you to clear all mentions and messagesnotifications at once.
- - [Remove Blocked Messages](https://github.com/mwittrien/BetterDiscordAddons/tree/master/Plugins/RemoveBlockedMessages) - Removes blocked messages completely.
+ - [Remove Blocked Messages](https://github.com/mwittrien/BetterDiscordAddons/tree/master/Plugins/RemoveBlockedMessages) - Completely removes blocked messages.
  - [Remove Nicknames](https://github.com/mwittrien/BetterDiscordAddons/tree/master/Plugins/RemoveNicknames) - Replace all nicknames with the actual accountnames.
  - [Reveal All Spoilers Option](https://github.com/mwittrien/BetterDiscordAddons/tree/master/Plugins/RevealAllSpoilersOption) - Adds an entry to the message contextmenu to reveal all spoilers within a messageblock.
  - [Send Large Messages](https://github.com/mwittrien/BetterDiscordAddons/tree/master/Plugins/SendLargeMessages) - Opens a popout when your message is too large, which allows you to automatically send the message in several smaller messages.